Axiom Industries

 | ideology | The Oxidian Covenant holds that economic commons—shared systems of exchange, credit, and resource management built through sustained collective practice—constitute a form of civic infrastructure with moral and legal standing equivalent to corporate-owned infrastructure.
 They argue that GLMZ's tiered citizenship framework is predicated on the fiction that all legitimate economic activity flows from licensed corporate entities, and that this fiction is maintained by the active legal suppression of commons-based economies that predate and outperform corporate alternatives in resilience and equity.
 They are not anti-corporate in principle; they are anti-monopoly on the definition of legitimate economy.
 Their political program centers on commons recognition legislation, informal credit system legal protection, and the establishment of a GLMZ Commons Registry with the same legal standing as the corporate charter framework. | ||||||||||||||||||||||||||||||||||||||||||||||||

 | territory | Centered entirely on the Oxidian Market and its immediate surrounding blocks.
 The Covenant claims no territory outside the Market district but maintains relationships with similar informal market networks in Old Harbor's dock economy and scattered through The Laceworks.
-They are conspicuously absent from The Circuit, The Shelf, and anywhere with significant TESSERA or IRONCLAD AGRISYSTEMS infrastructure presence. | ||||||||||||||||||||||||||||||||||||||||||||||||
+They are conspicuously absent from The Circuit, the Gray Zone, and anywhere with significant TESSERA or IRONCLAD AGRISYSTEMS infrastructure presence. | ||||||||||||||||||||||||||||||||||||||||||||||||

 | leadership | Governed by the Market Assembly, a body of 40 elected delegates representing vendor guilds, residential blocks, and specialist trade associations within the Market district.
 Day-to-day executive authority rests with the Keeper's Council, a five-person body elected annually by the Assembly.
 Current Keeper-Prime is Sable Okonkwo, a third-generation Market vendor and self-taught legal theorist who has become the Covenant's most visible public voice.
 The Ledger—the Covenant's legal and archival institution—operates semi-autonomously under a hereditary archivist position currently held by Maren Tse, whose family has maintained Market records for four decades. | ||||||||||||||||||||||||||||||||||||||||||||||||